almajd3713/factorio-modding/md/api.md

-player -- [OBJECT]: a certain player object, get_player() can give it .print("message") -- sends a private message
+player -- [OBJECT]: a certain player object, get_player() can give it .print("message") -- sends a private message .add_alert(entity, defines.alert_types.ALERT)

+defines -- [OBJECT] all the constants needed in the game are used here .events -- [OBJECT] all the events of the game are here script -- [OBJECT] the scripting object .on_event(defines.events.EVENT, function) -- adds an event listener to the event
 ```

 - Adding Custom Commands